jake100/stealthlang/README.md

 # stealthlang
 Scripting language called stealth.
 Uses indentation-based syntax with optional function parenthesis and optional static typing.
-It's Python mixed with Lua with some Java so far mostly.
+It's Python mixed with Lua with some Java so far mostly, Gain all access of the languages features by default no imports to access language features.

 ```
 #python style comments